Széchenyi Thermal Baths: a complete guide

 Széchenyi Bath stands out as Budapest’s largest and most popular thermal spa, and it also ranks among Europe’s most expansive natural hot spring spa baths.
 Approaching its 111th anniversary in 2024, Széchenyi Bath has welcomed many million visitors, who have relished its therapeutic warm waters and delightful aquatic amenities through its storied past.

-What to expect
+What to expect and things to do

 The outdoor thermal pool is a hub of tranquility, particularly in the colder months, offering a therapeutic escape into its warm embrace.
 It’s a local’s retreat for unwinding, with some even enjoying a good read or a game of chess amidst the steamy waters.
-Come summer, the vibe shifts; the activity pool beckons with its refreshing cooler waters and the powerful whirlpool, while the surrounding terrace invites sunbathers to bask in the sun’s glow.

-Inside, Széchenyi Baths houses 15 pools with temperatures spanning from 18°C to 40°C (64.4-104°F).
-While some are less frequented except by regulars, the most visually arresting areas are not to be missed.
-These include a beautifully curved central pool and a Romanesque enclave adorned with maroon columns and sun-kissed waters.
+While some are less frequented (except by regulars), the most visually captivating areas are not to be missed.
+These include a beautifully curved central pool and a Romanesque enclave adorned with maroon columns.
 Also available are a hot plunge pool, a cooler counterpoint, and a suite of saunas and steam rooms for a complete thermal experience.

 • Water temperature: 28-40 degrees Celsius